-The Forest of No Return, which is the home of the elves of Lodoss in Record of Lodoss War.
+Record of Lodoss War: The Forest of No Return is the home of the elves of Lodoss.
 To ward off any visitors, the forest changes shape and traps them inside with the intent that they die trying to escape.
 While most elves try to stay, several have left to see the world for themselves, namely Deedlit and Pirotess.

 The kithkin, a race of halflings in Magic: The Gathering's Shadowmoor setting, are paranoid and xenophobic in the extreme, holing themselves up in walled castles and brandishing Torches and Pitchforks against anyone who isn't just like them.